Rhetoric and Media Studies

 Practicum and Internship Program

 A variety of practica and internships are available to qualified students.
-Practica and internships provide an opportunity to explore the relationship between theoretical concepts and skills learned in the classroom and the work done in various organizations on and off-campus.
+Practica and internships provide an opportunity to explore the relationship between theoretical concepts and skills learned in the classroom and the work done in various organizations on and off campus.
 Credit is offered on a credit/no credit basis through RHMS 244 Practicum/Internship.
 Students desiring credit should be able to (1) demonstrate the connection between their RHMS coursework and their proposed internship/practicum, (2) secure agreement to supervise from a RHMS faculty member with relevant expertise, and (3) work with their faculty supervisor to develop an individualized learning agreement, including additional readings and written assignments.

 Honors